How to attract a temp and/or contract worker

 Highlight the main benefits to the candidate

-• Become an expert – When contracting, you continuously develop your expertise, increase your capabilities and ultimately become more valuable as your skills expand.
+- Become an expert – Contracting constantly develops your expertise.
+It increases your capabilities and ultimately, you become more valuable as your skills expand.
 You will also quickly build a large network of influential business contacts.

-• Find your ideal permanent role – You gain experience with a variety of companies, helping you decide what you want from an employer.
-Many of the temporary roles employers recruit for subsequently become permanent - so if you do land a contract role in your ideal organization, you may be in luck.
+Find your ideal permanent role – You gain experience with a variety of companies, helping you decide what you want from an employer.
+Many of the temporary roles employers recruit for subsequently become permanent - so if you do land a contract role in your ideal organization, lucky you!

 How do I sell a temporary/contract role in my organization to a candidate?

 The status of temporary work is different in each market.
-Many candidates are choosing temporary work as a way of life, like IT Contractors, valuing the greater flexibility in their work-life balance, the opportunity to gain more experience and skills and the ability to make important business contacts.
+Candidates are choosing temporary work as a way of life.
+Like IT Contractors, they value flexibility in their work-life balance.
+The opportunity to gain more experience and skills and the ability to make important business contacts.

-1. If you’re in a market where the ‘white-collar’ contractor is more established, you should stress how your role will provide interesting challenges for the candidate, giving them opportunities to gain certain skills and pick up more competencies.
+If you’re in a market where the ‘white-collar’ contractor is more established, you should stress how your role will provide interesting challenges for the candidate.
+It offers them opportunities to gain certain skills and pick up more competencies.
 It doesn't hurt to highlight the (hopefully enticing) pay package as well.

 Make it clear why the job you’re advertising is temporary or contract e.g. you have a project with a defined start and end date.